Who you gonna call? ‘Ghostbusters World’ AR game will slime phones in 2018

 Sung-Jin Han, CEO of 4:33, said, “Fans will have the opportunity to take a walk through an immersive game environment that merges our everyday world with the many ghosts from the Ghostbusters Universe.
 It’s an unparalleled experience!”

-We may get our hands on the game at the MWC and give ghost hunting a try, but we’re pretty sure that we’re not supposed to cross the streams.
+If we get our hands on the game at the MWC and give ghost hunting a try, we’ll be extra careful not to cross the streams.

 Editors' Recommendations